theperiperi/reading-data-from-pdfs/README.md

 # reading-data-from-pdfs

-this code helps one read text/images present on a pdf file
+this api enables reading text/images present on a pdf file